AdobeDocs/experience-manager-65.fr-FR/help/assets/content-fragments/content-fragments-variations.md

 L’option **Modifier le fragment de contenu** ouvre ce fragment dans un nouvel onglet de fenêtre.

 <!--
-The option **Edit Content Fragment** will open that fragment in a new editor tab (within the same browser tab).
+The option **Edit Content Fragment** opens that fragment in a new editor tab (within the same browser tab).

 Selecting the original tab again (for example, **Little Pony Inc.**), will close this secondary tab (in this case, **Adam Smith**).